Drew Doughty: Stanley Cup titles (2011–2015)

 On September 29, 2011, Doughty and the Kings agreed on an eight-year, $56 million contract that made Doughty the highest paid player on the team at an average of $7 million per season.
 Doughty missed the majority of Los Angeles' training camp as a holdout, including five pre-season games, before signing the contract.
 In addition to missing training camp for the 2011–12 season, Doughty suffered a concussion early in the season against the Philadelphia Flyers on October 15, that forced him onto injured reserve for five games.
 He struggled upon his return from the injury and faced criticism that he had allowed his physical conditioning to lapse.
 Doughty himself admitted that he was not enjoying the game early in the season.
 On December 15, Doughty recorded his 100th career assist on a goal by captain Dustin Brown in a 2–1 win over the Columbus Blue Jackets.
 Despite his early season struggles, his season turned a corner when the team replaced Terry Murray with Darryl Sutter in December 2011 as head coach, a coach who preached the need for preparation.
 Doughty was elevated into a role where he was expected to shut down the opposition's top forwards, forcing him to focus more on his defensive play than his offensive.
 Consequently, Doughty's 36 points (10 goals, 26 assists) on the season was his lowest total in three years and the Kings would narrowly qualify for the 2012 playoffs as the eighth and final seed in the Western Conference.
 In the opening round of the playoffs, Doughty and the Kings defeated the back-to-back Presidents' Trophy winning Vancouver Canucks in five games before ultimately sweeping the St. Louis Blues in four games in the second round.
-The Kings would then defeat the Phoenix Coyotes in five games for a spot in the Stanley Cup Finals for the second time in franchise history and for first time since 1993.
+The Kings would then defeat the Phoenix Coyotes in five games for a spot in the Stanley Cup Final for the second time in franchise history and for first time since 1993.
 He ended the playoffs was the top-scoring defenceman after recording four goals and 12 assists for 16 points in all 20 games to help the Kings win their first Stanley Cup championship in franchise history.
-Doughty was praised as the top player for either team in the final series, a six-game series victory over the New Jersey Devils.
+Doughty was praised as the top player for either team in the 2012 Stanley Cup Final, a six-game series victory over the New Jersey Devils.